Check out our spring 2019 buyer's guide to the 12 best dual extruder 3D printers on the market. Plus the most important dual extrusion upgrades.

 If you’re the lucky owner of specific 3D printers, you needn’t splash the cash on a whole new machine to start multi-material 3D printing.
 Here’s a quick list of add-on solutions for considerably less than the cost of the dual extrusion 3D printers listed above.

-Bringing multi-material printing to the vast majority of 1.75mm filament printing machines, the Mosaic Palette 2 is the comparatively alternative to dumping a wedge of cash on a dedicated dual extrusion machine.
+Bringing multi-material printing to the vast majority of 1.75mm filament printing machines, the Mosaic Palette 2 is perhaps the most versatile alternative to dumping a wedge of cash on a dedicated dual extrusion machine.
 Heck, it even outdoes dual extrusion with a possible input of four different filaments.

-The device intelligently splices them, feeding a single, perfectly proportioned multi-color thread into your printer.
+The device intelligently splices the filaments, feeding a single, perfectly proportioned multi-color thread into your printer.

 An evolution of the Palette+, the Palette 2 marks the beginning of a wider effort of Mosaic Manufacturing to integrate Palette into printers out of the box.